 A pap test isn't the only test you should get at the gyno: Many experts recommend you also receive the HPV test.
 Why?
 Because HPV is the leading cause of cervical cancer, and according to the Center for Disease Control (CDC), 20 million Americans have HPV and 6.2 million people become infected each year – including an alarming rate of teenage girls (Click to find out if the HPV vaccine leads to teen promiscuity

 The HPV test picks up anything that a pap smear missed, including strains of high-risk types of HPV that may lead to cervical cancer.
-So to rule out HPV (or treat it if you have it), ask your doctor about a relatively new procedure called the digene HPV test.
+So to rule out HPV (or treat it if you have it), ask your doctor about a relatively new procedure called the digene HPV test

 HPV isn't the only factor that will increase your risk for developing cervical cancer.
 According to the American Cancer Society, a family history of the disease (like a sister or mother) will double your chances.
 Ethnicity also plays a major role in the risk factors: Hispanic women are at a 50 percent higher risk, while African-American women are 1.5 times more likely to develop the disease than non-Hispanic white women.
 In addition, smoking doubles your chances of developing cervical cancer, as does being infected by other STDs.

-Do you have cervical cancer?If you have an early stage of cervical cancer, chances are you will not experience any symptoms.
+If you have an early stage of cervical cancer, chances are you will not experience any symptoms.
 Like many cancers, the disease remains painless until it's in its later stages.
 But if you're experiencing any sort of irregular bleeding, pain during sex or pelvic pain, it wouldn't hurt to get checked out just in case.
 After all, a trip to the gynecologist may feel like a burden, but it could save your life.